 The benefits of omega-3 fatty acids

-Studies observe that the consumption of omega-3 fatty acids could have health benefits, especially in terms of cardiovascular health.
-Indeed, omega-3 fatty acids promote a decrease in blood triglycerides, lipids that contribute to the development of heart disease when they are present in excess.
-Some scientific data also suggests that omega-3 fatty acids may help relieve symptoms of rheumatoid arthritis and have a positive effect on mental health (eg depression, Alzheimer's disease), although more studies are available. necessary to confirm these observations.
+Studies observe that consuming omega-3 fatty acids may have health benefits, particularly for cardiovascular health.
+Indeed, omega-3 fatty acids promote a reduction in blood triglycerides, lipids that contribute to the development of heart diseases when present in excess.
+Some scientific data also suggest that omega-3 fatty acids may help relieve symptoms of rheumatoid arthritis and have a positive effect on mental health (e.g., depression, Alzheimer’s disease), although more studies are needed to confirm these observations.

 Omega-6 fatty acids